 AbGradCon (Astrobiology Graduate Conference) provides a unique setting for astrobiologically-inclined graduate students and early career researchers to come together to share their research, collaborate, and network.
 AbGradCon 2014 marks the tenth year of this conference—each time in a different place and organized by a different group of students, but always with the original charter as a guide.

-Tammy Campbell, Cal Poly State University, San Luis Obispo
+- The Synthesis of an Artificial Genetic Polymer: From Small Molecules to Proto-Nucleic Acids Tammy Campbell, Cal Poly State University, San Luis Obispo — March 7, 2016

 Each year, summer interns at the NAI’s Goddard Center for Astrobiology present their work.
 Via collaborative technologies, they are able to present to the entire astrobiology community—adding an important dimension to their educational experience.

-The Space Telescope Science Institute presents live and on-demand webcasts related to science, technology, and business to the scientific community and the public at-large.
+Johns Hopkins University and the Space Telescope Science Institute present live and on-demand webcasts related to science, technology, and business to the scientific community and the public at-large.
 Live webcasts, production services, and the webcast archive are managed by the Information Technology Services division of the Space Telescope Science Institute.